laba2346/planr/README.md

 A webapp that manages assignments for students

 ### Vision
-Task manager that you will actually use.
-User friendly task manager for students
+User friendly task manager that students will actually use.

 ### Motivation
 We are a group of students that are discontent with the current market for task manager apps.
 None of them cater to students enough.